HaHaWTH/HybridFix/README.md

 - Fix Draconic Evolution ChaosCrystal can break blocks in protected areas
 - Fix TechReborn(RebornCore) explosions can break blocks in protected areas
 - Offer events to Applied Energistics 2 Spatial Pylon to prevent some unpermitted griefing
+- Fix TechGuns explosion can break blocks in protected areas

 ## Features